preemeijer/theBox/README.md

 # theBox

-For the "story" and rules see https://reemeijer.nl/theBox
+For the "story", rules and controls see https://reemeijer.nl/theBox

 ## Installation
  * Clone the git repository